Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 Among these teeth, two canine teeth are present in both the upper and lower jaws.

-These canines serve a unique purpose as they are specifically designed for crushing and grinding edible wood and plants, allowing camels to consume the vegetation in their desert habitats effectively.
+These canines serve a unique purpose.
+They are specifically designed for crushing and grinding edible wood and plants, allowing camels to consume vegetation effectively in their desert habitats.

 6. Sheepshead